Soneso/Arcturus/prompting-guide.md

 `Display the details of the offer with id: 1408264946`

-`Does this account have any active offers: G...`
+`Does this account have any active offers: GAKC3P3LQKBRCPOQ3ACI6NHKDNHKTIPGTX7EPOC3SGCMLQK4K3WYICWK`

-`Show me the 3 most recent offers of this seller: G...`
+`Show me the 3 most recent offers of this seller: GAKC3P3LQKBRCPOQ3ACI6NHKDNHKTIPGTX7EPOC3SGCMLQK4K3WYICWK`

 # Orderbook